Horizon Zero Dawn: Release

-The concept art as well as the game's codename, Horizon, were leaked in September 2014.
+The concept art and the game's codename, "Horizon", were leaked in September 2014.
 Horizon Zero Dawn was officially announced during Sony's E3 2015 press conference.
 At E3 2016, Sony had a life-sized cosplay version of one of the machines greet the trade show attendees.
 Originally set to be released in 2016, the game was delayed to February 2017 to be further polished.
-It was released to manufacturing in late January 2017, and launched to North American markets on 28 February 2017, in Europe, Australia and New Zealand on 1 March and Asia on 2 March for the PlayStation 4.
+It was released to manufacturing in late January 2017, and launched to North American markets on 28 February 2017, in Europe, Australia, and New Zealand on 1 March, and Asia on 2 March for the PlayStation 4.
 Horizon Zero Dawn is forward compatible with the PS4 Pro, allowing it to run up to 4K resolution.
-In April 2017, a making-of documentary was released on Dutch public television.
+Players who pre-ordered the game received a resource pack that included modifications for weapons and outfits, and materials for crafting ammo and traps.
+Other bonuses were exclusive to GameStop and EB Games customers, who received in-game upgrades, an outfit, and a bow.
+The Digital Edition included the resource packs, outfits, and weapons, while the Collector's Edition featured an Aloy statue, an artbook, a steelbook case, 4 resource packs, and the same outfits and weapons as the Digital Edition.
+A "Thunderjaw Collector's Edition", which included a Thunderjaw statue, was also available.
+Merchandise released for the game included clothes, plush toys of Aloy, an official art book by Titan Books, Funko Pops, and statues of Aloy and one of the machines, a Stalker.
+The four-hour soundtrack was released via digital music platforms on 10 March 2017.
+A making-of documentary was released on Dutch public television in April 2017.